Skip to content

 You can configure your linux distribution to automatically update Enclave to ensure you receive the latest fixes and security updates.

-1. Install the unattended-upgrade package
+1. Install the unattended-upgrades package

 sudo apt update && sudo apt install unattended-upgrades